@ledgerhq/hw-transport

 static readonly open: (descriptor?: any, timeout?: number) => Promise<Transport>;

-attempt to create a Transport instance with potentially a descriptor.
+Attempt to create a Transport instance with a specific descriptor.

 Parameter descriptor